 American Made is a snappy telling of the supposedly ‘true lie’ that was the story of Barry Seal, an American pilot who became a drug smuggler while working for the CIA in the 80s.
 The film gets a lot of mileage out of its star, Tom Cruise, whose charismatic screen presence carries much of the film – a lesser actor in the leading role lacking Cruise’s self-efficacy and pearly whites would not have worked.

-I wasn’t familiar with Seal’s story before watching the movie and it’s certainly an entertaining one, but as with many biographical movies I don’t see myself rushing back to re-watch American Made for some time – it’s a one and done for me, almost documentary-like in its execution.
+I wasn’t familiar with Seal’s story before watching the movie and while it’s certainly an entertaining one, as with many biographical films I simply don’t see myself rushing back to re-watch American Made – it’s a one and done for me, being a tad too documentary-like in its execution.
 If you’re not into ‘true stories’ and aren’t a fan of Tom Cruise, then American Made isn’t the movie for you.
 For everyone else, it’s a brief snapshot of Seal’s bizarre story and an enjoyable two hours of your time but is unlikely to stick with you after the credits have rolled.